sandylunar/FeatureTrac/README.md

 ### 3.2.
 Retrive and label redundant feature requests
 @iscas-lee<br>
-@celia: what other keywords should we include?
-Keywords in the FR comments:
+Keywords in the FR comments: What other keywords should we include?
 * DO: "does what you want"，"does exactly what is described here", "been done", "We do this via"
 * ALREADY: "already exist", "already support", "already add", "already been addressed", "support that already", "Already there"